sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 Now I dont always use it for the teardown and setup, but I do like to use it to group related test cases together.

 For example, you might have an api route `/v1/users` and you want to test the different endpoints for get, list, post etc..
-Scrolling through multiple functions to find the cluster that are related to your specific endpoint can be hassle, so we can do something like this:
+Scrolling through multiple functions to find the cluster that is related to your specific endpoint can be a hassle, so we can do something like this:

 ```python
 class TestUpdateUser: